 Apologies for taking time to get back to you.
 It would be useful if you could give us an idea of the extent of the problem, e.g. proportions of households with negative income in relation to whether eligible to local tax relief or not.

-#4 Updated by Redmine Admin about 5 years ago
+#4 Updated by Redmine Admin over 5 years ago

 - % Done changed from 10 to 80